Breakster/rhythmruby/README.md

 written to a midi file, possibly consisting of several tracks (f.i. hihat, snare, kick)

-With RhythmRuby you can capture polyrhythmics at their essence by compiling rhythms out of rhythm snippets and write them to midi drum tracks for further use in DAW's such as (cubase, logic, etc.)
+With RhythmRuby you can capture polyrhythmics at their essence by compiling rhythms out of rhythm snippets and create midi drum tracks for further use in DAW's such as (cubase, logic, etc.)

 RhythmRuby was made to create drum rhythms for my band Hologram Earth (www.hologramearth.nl)